justinrgarrard/world-of-naevis.net/docs/more/archetypes/fighter_warprince.md

 #### Wind Cutter
-At 10th level, you've extended your mastery over Windblade techniques.
-You can use your action to make a melee attack against any number of creatures in a 15-foot cone in front of you, with a separate attack roll for each target.
+At 10th level, you can use your action to make a melee attack against any number of creatures in a 15-foot cone in front of you, with a separate attack roll for each target.

 #### Dervish